devlinjunker/template.github.semver/CONTRIBUTING.md

 You will need to install Git and create an account on Github to take advantage of all of the features of this template.

 #### Create your own Project from this Template
 There are multiple ways to use this template as a starting point for your own project.
-The best way is to use the template feature provided by Github:
+The **best way to use this is with the template feature provided by Github**:

 <img width="1130" alt="template" src="https://user-images.githubusercontent.com/1504590/95393957-55b31c80-08b0-11eb-9126-55d8105881f4.png">